N.K. Krishnan: War years and Party Commune

 The Commune set up in Raj Bhavan, Bombay, at the initiative of PCJ, played an important part in CPI history, and NK and Parvati were part of it.
 It housed central offices, Polit Buro, CC, newspapers, library etc. NK and others would collect second hand clothes to meet the shortage of personal funds, wages being inadequate.

-Prominent national and international personalities visited the Commune including Subbaraya, Rajaji, Uday Shankar, Vallathol, Edgar Snow, Margaret Bourke White of Life magazine, and Betty Collier of Colliers magazine.
+Prominent national and international personalities visited the Commune including Subbarayan, Rajaji, Uday Shankar, Vallathol, Edgar Snow, Margaret Bourke White of Life magazine, and Betty Collier of Colliers magazine.

 N.K.
 Krishnan was elected CC member at first congress of CPI held in Bombay in 1943.
 He also moved an important resolution greeting the Red Army and Soviet people.

 In Madras presidency

 From 1943 to 1947 NK helped CPI unite and grow in Madras Presidency, bringing together C.S.
 Subramaniam, Manali Kandaswami, Srinivasa Rao and others as a team.

 NK also visited Golden Rock in March 1943 with Parvati and took extensive classes and study circles in SIR Labor Union (railways).
 Party school for student comrades was also conducted in Srirangam.
 M.S.
 Krishnan, N.C.
 Srinivasan and M. C. Narasimhan also attended.

 NK accompanied P.C.
 Joshi to Bihta (Bihar) conference of AIKS in 1942.
 He also looked after Friends of the Soviet Union, women's movement, AISF etc. NK met Prem Dhawan, Balraj, Prithvi Raj Kapoor, Ismat Chugtai and other prominent personalities in the course of work.

 NK took an active part in guiding the RIN revolt of 1946.